Hyperledger-TWGC/tape/README.md

 `endorsers`: include the addr and tls ca cert of peers.
 Peer address is in IP:Port format.
 You may need to add peer name, i.e. `peer0.org1.example.com,peer0.org2.example.com` to your `/etc/hosts`

-`committer`: observe tx commitment from these peers.
+`committers`: observe tx commitment from these peers.
+If you want to observe over 50% of peers on your network, you should selected and put them here.

+`numberofagreement`: how many committers received the block see as successed.

 `orderer`: include the addr and tls ca cert of orderer.
 Orderer address is in IP:Port format.
 It does not support sending traffic to multiple orderers, yet.
 You may need to add orderer name, i.e. `orderer.example.com` to your `/etc/hosts`